 Practically every full time high horn player owns either a descant or triple horn and many own both.
 These instruments are not a way to "cheat."
 They are tools that used wisely can only enhance your ability to play difficult horn parts with freedom and artistry.

-And I still have a double horn!
-It is my main instrument, but for sure there is a place for all three types of horns in the music performed by horn players today.
+For me personally, in the end, for general playing and teaching horn a double horn is my main instrument.
+However, for sure there is a place for all three types of horns in the music performed by horn players today.

 Descant and triple horns are topics that I always cover with advanced students in the ASU horn studio.
 It is also a topic that, along with high horn playing, about which very little has been published.
 This fact led me to write a book: